 - Work is performed in a rural camp setting.

-- Work is performed indoors and outdoors.
+- Work is performed in a commercial kitchen and bakery environment.

 - The employee is required to see, talk and hear.

 - Work is deadline driven.

 - Work is seasonal and at times there will be large volumes of work to undertake.

 - Generally, the work week is 20-40 hours.

 - Work weeks in excess of 40 hours will be required during peak seasons.

 - Extra hours are to be banked and used as extra days off.

 - Worker will be required to work with extremely hot liquids and hot cooking surfaces.